codetay/codetay/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...my own project
-- 🌱 I’m currently learning ..Vue.js
+- 🌱 I’m currently learning ..Flutter
-- 👯 I’m looking to collaborate on ...Vue.js
+- 👯 I’m looking to collaborate on ...Flutter
-- 🤔 I’m looking for help with ...AWS
+- 🤔 I’m looking for help with ...AWS, Google Cloud
 - 💬 Ask me about ...anything
 - 📫 How to reach me: ...[Codetay.com](https://codetay.com)
 - 😄 Pronouns: ...he/him